 The FS1 model of this series is designed for houses with up to three bathrooms and produces a powerful rate of 12 gallons per minute to ensure adequate water flow.
 Like most salt-free water softeners, it uses Template Assisted Crystallization (TAC) to alter the structure of hard minerals and prevent them from attaching to surfaces and pipes.
 SpringWell says FutureSoft can clean existing scale and prevent 99.6% of scale build-up.

-SpringWell offers multiple warranties for its products, including lifetime warranty and a 6-month satisfaction guarantee, so if you’re not completely happy with their product they will refund 100% percent of your money, minus a 25% restocking fee.
+SpringWell offers multiple warranties for its products, including a lifetime warranty and a six-month satisfaction guarantee, so if you’re not completely happy with their product they will refund 100% percent of your money, minus a 25% restocking fee.

-• To find the water softener system that’s right for you, multiply the number of people in your home by how many gallons of water they use daily.
-(Experts estimate the average adult uses between 80 and 100 gallons of water a day).
-Multiply that by how many grains your water has; you can then look for a system that can handle the amount of grains present in your water.
+• To find the right water softener system for you, multiply the number of people in your home by how many gallons of water they use daily.
+(Experts estimate that the average adult uses between 80 and 100 gallons of water a day.)
+Multiply that by how many grains your water has; you can then look for a system that can handle the number of grains present in your water.
 According to experts, a four-person household should get a unit that can handle at least 33,000 grains.
 This size will range in price between $400 and $800.

 • Look for a system that’s certified by the National Sanitation Foundation (NSF), an independent, global organization that tests household products and ensures they meet public health standards.